eford/Astro585_2015_Fall_Public/labs/5/ex2.md

 f.
 (Optional) Try implementing your best suggestion from part e.

 g.
 (Optional)  Add to your modules a function `chisq_sinusoid_bc(param::Vector)` that computes the sum of the chi-square statistics for both planets (using functions written in part c & d), where most of the input parameters are independent, but the  sinusoids have a common period.
 Test and apply to the datafiles provided.

+h.
+(Optional)  Profile your code.
+If this function were being called many times, what could you do to improve it's efficiency?